 — Pageant Magazine, 1950

-Over the years, a few pieces of the original statue have been recovered, often with the help of alumni.
+Over the years, pieces of the original statue have been recovered, often with the help of alumni.
 The tail, which went missing before the rest of the statue vanished in 1969, was returned home to Pacific by an alumnus in 2012.
-It is the largest piece recovered to date.
 An ear and hoof were also recovered.

 In 2006, Pacific dedicated a large replica of Boxer.
 The 12-foot-tall sculpture was made by a local artist from recycled metal.
 From its perch in Vandervelden Court, Boxer keeps a watchful eye on Pacific’s campus.

 In 2018, a group of alumni initiated an effort to recast Boxer once again.
-Working with the artist who created the Boxer II statue — and with significantly more historical data, including photos and pieces of the original statue — the university commissioned a new incarnation of the statue, which will be as close as possible to the original design.
-Boxer III was funded by the gifts of alumni and friends and debuts at Homecoming 2018.
-It is meant to be an art piece, kept under lock-and-key, to commemorate the long and stories history of Pacific's unique mascot.
+Working with the artist who created the Boxer II statue — and with significantly more historical data, including photos and pieces of the original statue — the university commissioned a new incarnation of the statue, which is a respectful replica of the original statue.
+Boxer III was funded by the gifts of alumni and friends and debuted at Homecoming 2018.

 Headlines